IGBAG - Special Education - Procedural Safeguards **

 - Scheduling the meeting at a mutually agreed upon time and place.

-- If neither parent can attend, the district will use other methods to ensure participation, including, but not limited to, individual or conference phone calls or home visits.
+- If neither parent can attend, the district will use other methods to ensure an opportunity to participate, including, but not limited to, individual or conference phone calls or home visits.

 - The district may conduct an evaluation planning or eligibility meeting without the parent or adult student if the district provided meeting notice to the parent or adult student sufficiently in advance to ensure an opportunity to attend.